Call for the Best Deals : 0800 098 8877

 Common Mistakes (I've Made Them So You Don't Have To)

-• Skipping the hardcore – concrete on soft ground will crack and sink.
-Just don’t.
+• Skipping the hardcore — concrete poured directly onto soft ground will crack and sink within 6–12 months.
+Always lay and compact a hardcore sub-base first.

-• Not checking level – 5 mm out feels like nothing, but across 3 m your door won’t close.
+• Not checking level — 5 mm out feels like nothing, but across a 3 m base your greenhouse door won't close.
+Check with a spirit level across every direction.

-• Pouring in hot sun – concrete cures too fast and cracks.
-Pour early morning or late afternoon in summer.
+• Pouring in hot sun — concrete cures too fast in direct heat and cracks.
+Pour early morning or late afternoon in summer, and keep it damp under plastic sheeting.

-• Wrong depth – too thin (under 75 mm) will crack under weight; too thick wastes money and time.
+• Wrong depth — too thin (under 75 mm) will crack under the weight of a loaded greenhouse; too thick wastes money and drying time.

-• Forgetting expansion gaps – for bases over 3 m, put in an expansion joint.
+• Forgetting expansion joints — for bases longer than 3 m in any direction, cut a 10 mm expansion joint across the slab.
 Concrete expands and contracts with temperature.
+Without a joint, it cracks instead.

 Side-by-side comparison showing a concrete base and paving slab base for greenhouses